SelenaChen123/ChickenSmoothie/SecretSanta.md

     ```
     -
       ```
-      [center]Hello again, everyone!
-I'm [i]so[/i] sorry this is a bit late, but I ran into some family issues and I  haven't had the time to really sit down, update the Secret Santa stuff, and send everyone this PM.
-But I finally took the time to update our spreadsheet, so I can finally send this out.

-      SO.
-Down to business.
-I wanted to send this message to (hopefully) finalize everything.
+      [center]Hello again, everyone! [strike]Last time I'm bothering you guys with a super long PM, I promise.[/strike] I wanted to send this message to finalize everything.
+I'll be checking off whether or not you gave and got a gift on my spreadsheet.

-      [size=150][b]Please reply to this message asap and answer these questions:[/b][/size]
+      [size=150][b]Please reply to this message ASAP and answer these questions:[/b][/size]

       [size=150][b]1.
 Did you get a gift from your Secret Santa?